benkrichman/geocontour/README.md

 Given the previously calculated mask, find the outer edge using a contour tracing algorithm:

 Use the improved Pavlidis algorithm to trace the contour.
+Note that the contoursearch plot shows the start cell as a circle, directional arrows for each segment, and diamonds where cells are consecutively and repeatedly searched.
+In the case of the pavlidis algorithm these diamonds show where the orientation turned 90 degrees.
+Similarly the contour plot uses a circle to mark the start cell and arrows to signify direction.
 ```python
 contour,contoursearch=geocontour.contourtrace.pavlidis_imp(mask,latitudes,longitudes)
 geocontour.output.plot(latitudes,longitudes,mask=mask,contoursearch=contoursearch,title='Example Contour Search',outname='example_small_contoursearch',outdpi='indep')